MicrosoftDocs/xamarin-docs/docs/cross-platform/macios/binding/objective-c-libraries.md

 another interface in the API definition, typically with the name ending with "EventArgs".
 The generator will turn the interface into a class that subclasses `EventArgs` and will include all of the properties listed there.
-The `[Export]` attribute should be used in the EventArgs class to list the name of the key used to look up the Objective-C dictionary to fetch the value.
+The [`[Export]`](~/cross-platform/macios/binding/binding-types-reference.md#ExportAttribute) attribute should be used in the EventArgs class to list the name of the key used to look up the Objective-C dictionary to fetch the value.

 For example: